CEEMS Exporter

 insecure_skip_verify: true

-# If this is set to `true`, a session token will be request with provided username
+# If this is set to `true`, a session token will be requested with the provided username

 # and password once and all the subsequent requests will use that token for auth.